-- Determine allowability of any equipment not owned by the arts center, and coordinate with outside vendors for any rentals, delivery, setup and use.
+- Determine the allowability of any equipment not owned by the arts center and coordinate with outside vendors for any rentals, delivery, setup and use.

-- Working with Curator of Public Programs and Performance and other appropriate staff, set production times (load in/ load out, rehearsal, performance, cleanup, etc.) and establish crew schedules.
+- Work with multiple departments to set production times (load in/load out, rehearsal, performance, cleanup, etc.) and establish crew schedules.

 - Prepare advance cost estimates for internal and external users for any additional labor and equipment.
 Work to adhere to budget requirements.

-- Work with House/Box Office Coordinator to determine preparedness of spaces for public access.
+- Work with the Operations Team to determine the preparedness of spaces for public access.

-- Hire and train any part-time production staff.
+- Hire and train any part-time production staff and stagehands.

-- Train relevant staff on best production practices and basic theater functions and operations.
+- Train relevant staff in the best production practices and basic theater functions and operations.